Configure a Gateway Load Balancer in Azure for Inline V Series Solution

 Create a Virtual Machine Scale Set for Inline GigaVUE V Series Node

-Enter or select the following details as mentioned in the table to configure target groups in Azure.
+Enter or select the following details as mentioned in the table to create a VMSS in Azure.

 Parameters |